Hiding file extensions in Windows carries risks

 In this case, the malware executable intentionally used the PDF icon, which Adobe Reader usually opens, to trick users with file extensions turned off into a PDF file.

-This does not mean that strange PDF files you receive via email can be dangerous, but executable files disguised as PDF files should definitely raise more alarms.
+This does not mean that weird PDF files you receive via email can be dangerous, but downloading executable files disguised as PDF files should definitely raise more alarms.

 As an example of how intruders abuse file extensions, let's take a look at a real phishing message sent to an internet user last year.